-Breast lift surgery is performed under general anesthesia at Piper Surgery Center, part of Scottsdale Healthcare-Shea.
-The surgical time required would depend on the technique used for the lift and if a breast enlargement with implants is performed at the same time.
-For a full lift (inverted T) along with insertion of breast implants, the usual operative time is around 2 ½ to 3 hours followed by one to one and a half hours in the recovery room.
+Breast lift surgery is performed under general anesthesia as an outpatient.
+The surgical time required depends on the extent of the drooping, skin quality, the technique used for the lift and if a breast enlargement with implants is performed at the same time.
+For a full lift (inverted T) along with insertion of breast implants, the usual operative time is around three hours.
+Subsequent time in the recovery room is approximately one and a half hours.

 This procedure is commonly combined with a tummy tuck and liposuction as part of a “Mommy Makeover” in order to improve the areas affected by pregnancy.